Codecs & canonical content

 Each kind of content has one canonical model, and Prism's native shape is the scene/structured kind:

-Animation is not a separate kind.
-It is the time-sample axis cutting across all of them: an animated GIF is the image kind plus time; a moving camera is the scene kind plus time.
+Animation lives on the time-sample axis cutting across all of these kinds: an animated GIF is the image kind plus time; a moving camera is the scene kind plus time.

-These do not need four unrelated schemas, because they reduce to one substrate.
-An image channel, a vertex position, a vector control point and a heading's text are all typed array values; layers and AOVs are just named properties — the same mechanism that carries a material parameter.
-That is the deep reason the canonical models can be shared at all.
+All four kinds reduce to one substrate, which is why they share it.
+An image channel, a vertex position, a vector control point and a heading's text are all typed array values; layers and AOVs are named properties, the same mechanism that carries a material parameter.
+That shared substrate is why the canonical models can be shared at all.

 A lossless contract

-Every codec is held to a stated contract: a within-format round-trip is the identity — convert doc.md → doc.prisma → doc.md and you get your file back — and cross-format degradation is defined and tabulated, never silent.
+Every codec is held to a stated contract.
+A within-format round-trip is the identity: convert doc.md → doc.prisma → doc.md and you get your file back.
+Cross-format degradation is defined and tabulated, so every loss is documented.
 A construct a target format cannot express degrades in a documented way (an HTML-only island, say, becomes a verbatim raw block on the way to Markdown), so you always know what a conversion will and will not preserve.

-The currently shipping codecs cover JSON, Markdown, HTML, SVG, plain text (as lines) and arbitrary blobs (as bytes) — enough that nothing you hand the CLI is ever stranded, and enough to build these docs entirely out of converted Markdown.
+The currently shipping codecs cover JSON, Markdown, HTML, SVG, plain text (as lines) and arbitrary blobs (as bytes), enough that anything you hand the CLI converts cleanly, and enough to build these docs entirely out of converted Markdown.